bparanj/crystal/computer/electronics/basics/mats.md

 #### Steps to Measure Surface Resistance with a Multimeter

 1. **Set Up the Multimeter**:
-   - Set your multimeter to the resistance (ohms, Ω) setting, typically indicated by the Ω symbol.
+   - Set your multimeter to the resistance (ohms, Ω) setting,  indicated by the Ω symbol.

 2. **Prepare the Mat for Testing**:
    - Ensure the mat is clean and free from dust, grease, or other contaminants that might affect the reading.